LukeMiller03/college-rankings-analysis/README.md

-This directory contains the final report.
+This folder contains Jupyter notebooks used for analysis and wrangling.